Distributed Learning – Policy for homeschoolers

 - must have a teacher certified by the BC Teacher Regulation Branch leading their educational program, including assignment and assessment of activities

-- are issued formal progress report cards by the DL school, and
+- are issued formal student progress reports by the DL school, and

-- participate in provincial assessments (Foundation Skills Assessment and provincial examinations).
+- participate in provincial assessments (Foundation Skills Assessment and provincial examinations/assessments).